My Journey of Reframing During Times of Adversity

 5. Embrace Solitude for Self-Discovery

-There were many moments when I needed to be alone.
-Not in a sad or lonely way, but in a way that allowed me to reconnect with myself.
-Solitude gave me the space to listen to my body, quiet my mind, reflect on my experiences, nourish my soul, and come up with solutions that were aligned with MY true needs.
+There were many moments when I needed to be alone. to reconnect with myself.
+Solitude gave me the space to listen to my body, quiet my mind, reflect on my experiences, nourish my soul, and come up with solutions that were aligned with my true needs.

 6. Challenge Your Thoughts and Reframe Your Mindset

 Reframing my thoughts wasn’t easy, but it made all the difference.
-Every bad thought was an invitation to find a positive one.
-Every moment of doubt was an opportunity to build resilience.
+Every bad thought was an invitation to find a positive and to build resilience.

 7. Relentlessly Choose Optimism

 Even when things felt bleak, I made a conscious decision to remain optimistic.
-People always ask me, “how are you so positive”, or “how do you have the energy”, or “how did you keep going with all of that going on”.
 It wasn’t about ignoring the difficulties, but about knowing that they were temporary, and that I could learn something from every part of the journey.
-I knew that this period of hardship had a purpose, and that purpose was ultimately to help me grow into the person I was meant to be.
-Thank you universe.
+I knew that this period had a purpose to help me grow into the person I was meant to be.

 8. Find the Gift in the Struggle

 I’ve learned that the hardest times in life often lead to the most profound gifts.
-While my health struggles and the loss of my grandparents have been so challenging, they led me to a deep passion for health and wellness that I never would have discovered otherwise.
-I became more connected to my body, took time out, educated myself and became more determined than ever to share this knowledge with others.
+While my health struggles and the loss of my grandparents were challenging, they led me to a deep passion for health and wellness that I never would have discovered otherwise.
+I became more connected to my body, took time out and educated myself.

-Takeaway: Every challenge carries the seed of a gift.
-If you can reframe the struggle, you’ll discover a strength you never knew YOU had.
+If you can reframe the struggle, you’ll discover a strength you never knew you had.

 With love and balance my Friends x